Skip to main contentEnter

 Are you a local tech start-up or business working with AI?
 We want to hear about your experiences – both the successes and the challenges.
 Email your story to matthew@ipswich.co.uk to help us understand how the AI revolution is really unfolding in Ipswich.

-It cost us ~£121 to produce this article
+It cost us ~£121 to cover this story

 News